jimlinntu/ubuntu-vnc-setup/README.md

 * Then you can use your favorite VNC Viewer to connect to `localhost:5901` (`:1` refers to port `5901`)

 ## TODO
-- [] There are still some icon missing.
+- [x] There are still some icon missing.
+    - I finally fixed it by tweaking the theme.
+See <https://askubuntu.com/questions/1311713/can-anyone-help-me-with-my-tigervnc-xstartup-script-for-ubuntu-18-04s-gnome-doc>

 ## Troubleshooting
 * `gnome-session --session=ubuntu --debug`